SternerLab/Authority/README.md

 # Authority

-Final version of Open-Authority source code.
+Final version of Open-Authority source code. \n
 Follow instructions in final_script.ipynb to run the code.